skiphansen/pano_man/README.md

  This project is essentially a small layer of "glue" code that ties together the work of others including:

 * Tom Verbeures ray tracer [project](https://github.com/tomverbeure/rt) which was used as the basic infrastructure to quickly get code up and running on the Pano.
-* [Mike Js](http://www.fpgaarcade.com/author/mikej/)  simulation model of the Pacman hardware in vhdl for the  Spartan 3E.
+* [Mike Js](http://www.fpgaarcade.com/author/mikej/) simulation model of the Pacman hardware in VHDL for the Spartan 3E.
 * The [Papilio-Arcade](https://github.com/GadgetFactory/Papilio-Arcade.git) project modifications of MikeJ's project for the Papilio platform.
 * Daniel Wallners Z80 CPU [core](https://opencores.org/projects/tv80).
 * Tom Verbeures amazing reverse engineering efforts and Pano logic [bring up](https://github.com/tomverbeure/panologic) code.